 C. No hearing board established under this document shall interfere with the evaluation of a student that represents a course instructor’s good faith judgment of the student’s performance.
 In the event that an evaluation is determined to be based on inappropriate or irrelevant factors, as discussed in Section III.B.1 below, the dean of the relevant college shall cause the student’s performance to be reassessed and a good faith evaluation to be made.

-D. Colleges/department/schools shall provide appropriate and clearly defined channels for the receipt and consideration of student complaints concerning instruction.
+D. The University shall provide appropriate and clearly defined channels for the receipt and consideration of student complaints concerning instruction.
 In no instance shall the competence of instruction form the basis for an adversarial proceeding before any of the judicial bodies established in this document.

 III.
 Rights and Responsibilities of the Student

-A. The student is responsible for learning the content of a course of study according to standards of performance established by the faculty and for adhering to standards of professional behavior established by the faculty.
+A. The student is responsible for learning and demonstrating mastery the content and skills of a course of study, while participating actively in the course’s intellectual community, according to standards of performance established by the faculty.

 B. The student has a right to academic evaluations that represent the course instructor’s good faith judgments of performance.
 Course grades shall represent the instructor’s professional and objective evaluation of the student’s academic performance.
 The student shall have the right to know all course requirements, including grading criteria, and course procedures at the beginning of the course.
 (See also the Code of Teaching Responsibility.)

-1. To overcome the presumption of good faith, it must be demonstrated that an evaluation was based entirely or in part upon factors that are inappropriate or irrelevant both to academic performance and applicable professional standards (e.g., race, sex, personal animus).
+1. To overcome the presumption of good faith, it must be demonstrated that an evaluation was based entirely or in part upon factors that are inappropriate or irrelevant to academic performance and applicable professional standards.1

 2. The student shares with the faculty the responsibility for maintaining the integrity of scholarship, grades, and professional standards.